HTC Exercise 1.5: Declare Resource Needs¶

 condor_qoutput, awaiting action on your part) without saving any partial job output files.
 So it is a disadvantage to not declare your resource needs or if you underestimate them.

-- Conversely, if you overestimate them by too much, your jobs will match to fewer slots (and with a longer average wait time) and you'll be hogging up resources that you don't need, but that could be used for the jobs of other users.
+- Conversely, if you overestimate them by too much, your jobs will match to fewer slots, with a longer average wait time.
+Additionally, by hogging up resources that you don't need, other users may be deprived of the resources they require.
 In the long run, it works better for all users of the pool if you declare what you really need.

 But how do you know what to request?
 In particular, we are concerned with memory and disk here; requesting multiple CPUs and using them is covered a bit in later school materials, but true HTC splits work up into jobs that each use as few CPU cores as possible (one CPU core is always best to have the most jobs running and completing soonest).